There’s something very familiar, and very scary, about the tone of the news at the moment.

 A Rolling Discussion

-This topic isn’t going to go away, and I play to revisit US-Russian relations at various points throughout the academic year.
+This topic isn’t going to go away, and I plan to revisit US-Russian relations at various points throughout the academic year.
 Review is always useful, but it’s also key for my students to read widely, discuss these topics with people from other backgrounds, and have their views challenged by teachers and classmates.
-In the same way as the North Korea people and government are very different things, with different aims in life, we found that the Russian people can’t be blithely lumped in with their government; there is an important strand of dissent against Putin, one which has been successfully quelled thus far.
-I reminded my students that governments very often do things which they might claim represent the will of their people, only to find that the people object far more strongly than anticipated.
+In the same way as the North Korea people and government are very different things, with different aims in life, we found that the Russian people can’t be blithely lumped in with their government; there is an important strand of dissent against Putin, one which is being successfully and violently quelled.
+I reminded my students that governments might claim to represent the will of their people, but that public disquiet against corruption, nepotism and political chicanery is growing around the world.

 It’s hard to overstate the importance of the US-Russia relationship, especially with two hardliners in charge and a huge amount of global influence seemingly up for grabs.